Quick Answer

 | (3) Material relationships, past two years | Any material relationships with the parties that existed during the past two years, or that are mutually understood to be contemplated, in which compensation was received or is intended to be received |

-| (4) Independent verification | Whether information supplied by the company that formed a substantial basis for the opinion has been independently verified by the member.
-Must describe what was verified, or state that no information was verified |
+| (4) Independent verification | If information supplied by the company that formed a substantial basis for the opinion has been independently verified by the member, a description of the information or categories verified |

 | (5) Fairness committee approval | Whether the opinion was approved or issued by a fairness committee |

-| (6) Insider compensation question | Whether the opinion expresses a view on the fairness of compensation to officers, directors, or employees (or any class of such persons) relative to the consideration to be paid to the public shareholders |
+| (6) Insider compensation question | Whether the opinion expresses a view on the fairness of the amount or nature of compensation to officers, directors, or employees (or any class of such persons) relative to the compensation to the public shareholders.
+The rule uses "compensation" for both sides of the comparison, even though shareholders typically receive deal "consideration" |

 Exam Tip: Gotchas